+1. Board Member

-- 1. Board Member - a.
-Must be an ABC Certificant and at least a Member of the Criminalistics Section. - b.
-Service is for three (3) years with appointments made at the annual conference every third year from 2015. - c.
-Nomination and Appointment - Liaison is appointed by the current section chair based on the recommendation of the Criminalistics Section Nominating Committee. - d.
-Responsibilities - (1) Represents the Criminalistics Section interests and concerns as a member of the ABC Board of Directors. - (2) Submits a written report to the section secretary and reports to the section at the annual business meeting. - (3) Maintains and recommends updates to this section of the Policy and Procedure Manual to the Criminalistics Executive Committee. - D. AAFS Standards Board (ASB) Consensus Body Liaisons
+- 1. Must be an ABC Certificant and at least a Member of the Criminalistics Section. - 2.
+Service is for three (3) years with appointments made at the annual conference every third year from 2015. - 3.
+Nomination and Appointment - (1) Liaison is appointed by the current section chair based on the recommendation of the Criminalistics Section Nominating Committee.

+- a.
+Represents the Criminalistics Section interests and concerns as a member of the ABC Board of Directors. - b.
+Submits a written report to the section secretary and reports to the section at the annual business meeting. - c.
+Maintains and recommends updates to this section of the Policy and Procedure Manual to the Criminalistics Executive Committee.

+D. AAFS Standards Board (ASB) Consensus Body Liaisons